houmain/gpupad/README.md

 - **Script** -
 Allows to define JavaScript functions and variables in script files, which can subsequently be used in uniform binding expressions.
+Scripts can also be used to dynamically populate the session and generate buffer and texture data.
 There is one JavaScript state for the whole session and the scripts are evaluated in consecutive order (*Group* scopes do not have an effect).

 Download